Andrew Cowan (soldier): Civil War service

 In the Army of the Potomac, Capt.
-Cowan, who had received the brevet rank of major, took command of the Artillery Brigade when Col Charles H. Tompkins was assigned to other duties.
+Cowan, who had received the brevet rank of major, took command of the Artillery Brigade when Col Charles Henry Tompkins was assigned to other duties.
 Cowan was in charge of the VI Corps guns during the Appomattox Campaign.
 At the Battle of Sailor's Creek on April 6, 1865, Cowan had gathered 20 guns near the Hillsman House.
 They opened fire at about 5:15 PM, experiencing no counter-battery fire from the Confederates, because their guns had not accompanied the infantry.
 Two divisions of VI Corps attacked the Confederate rear guard, under Ltg Richard S. Ewell, at about 6:00 PM.
 Ewell's men attacked the VI Corps divisions as they crossed the stream.
 The Federals were thrown back.
 However, Cowan's guns stopped the Southern advance, allowing the infantry to reform and counterattack.
 The Confederate line was hit in the front by VI Corps and in the flank by federal cavalry.
 It collapsed, and Ewell was among the southerners captured on the field.

 After Robert E. Lee's surrender, at which he was present, the battery returned home.
 It was honorably discharged and mustered out June 23, 1865, at Syracuse, New York.
 The 1st New York Battery lost 1 officer and 12 enlisted men killed.
 1 officer and 6 enlisted men died of wounds; another 38 enlisted men died of disease or other causes.
 Andrew Cowan left the volunteer services as a brevet lieutenant colonel, this promotion dated April 9, 1865.